 The Anacostia was once a deep, crystalline river teeming with life.
-But history descended upon the Anacostia when the Chesapeake Bay became one of the first centers of European colonization.
+But history descended upon the Anacostia when the Chesapeake Bay became one of the first centers of European colonization and tobacco production for the British Empire.
 Over the course of centuries, deforestation, agricultural and urban runoff and toxic industry caused the Anacostia to diminish until it became one of the nation’s most denuded river ecosystems.

 But change is afoot.

-But this moment is a crucial one.
+But expanding development in the watershed threatens to undo progress that has been made, and thwart significant restoration of watershed ecology.
 Prince George’s county, where much of the undeveloped watershed land lies, is growing and pressure is mounting for development–which if not done thoughtfully will set river restoration back indefinitely.
-And Washington DC is looking at the future of several key pieces of Anacostia watershed land, the decisions that are made about these lands could provide for greater biodiversity and a healthier river, or sustain a status quo that is ecologically and socially unacceptable.
+Washington DC is looking at the future of several key pieces of Anacostia watershed land, the decisions that are made about these lands could provide for greater biodiversity and a healthier river, or sustain a status quo that is ecologically and socially unhealthy.

-And what happens here matters in a broader sense.
-Counties and cities all across the country continually face the decision of whether to foster river-smart economic development, or traditional, polluting and degrading forms of cheap development.
+Counties and cities all across the country continually face the decision of whether to foster river-smart economic development, or traditional, polluting and degrading forms of cheap development and suburban sprawl.
 Ultimately, communities fare better economically when they protect and value rivers, and make healthy spaces for wild species, but it is not always the easy decision.
-Helping the community get behind the river will help transform this iconic and beleaguered river into a model for how to revitalize a community through river restoration and the arts.
+Helping the community get behind the river will help transform this iconic and beleaguered river into a model for how to revitalize a land community through river restoration.

-The Anacostia Project aims to help local non-profits and governments build a campaign of community support around the river, to document current efforts to restore the river, and encourage local leaders to recognize the great value of the river, and make the Anacostia a priority.
+The Anacostia Project aims to help local non-profits and governments build a campaign of community support around the river, to document current efforts to restore the river, and encourage local leaders to recognize the great value of a healthy, vibrant Anacostia ecosystem.

-The Anacostia Project is a long-term photo documentary project, of which the chief aim is to gather imagery and other media that tells the story of the Anacostia River.
+The Anacostia Project is a long-term photo documentary project aimed at gathering imagery and other media to tell the story of the Anacostia River.

 The project has also resulted in two exhibits, one about the biodiversity of the river watershed, called Meet Your Anacostia Neighbors.
 This exhibit was funded by the Puffin Foundation and Prince Georges County Department of the Environment, and has traveled to many different spaces in the watershed but resides permanently in the county offices.The second exhibit depicts the diversity of plants, animals, people and problems that define the watershed.
 It has shown at the 39th Street Gallery in Brentwood, Maryland, a Mayoral candidate forum on the environment in Washington DC, a pop-up cafe and gallery in Hyattsville Maryland, the Vivid Solutions Gallery and several other locations in the Anacostia Watershed.